All AeroSouth Products ARE made in North Carolina, USA!

 Modern stress analysis has shown a comfortable strength margin for a 100Kg (220) side load, as might occur when righting a capsized boat.
 Two large 25mm (1") diameter holes for attaching lines and a slot to aid in lifting are designed into the head.

 Conversion from the older board to the Sabre takes only a few minutes: Install the rubber stop in the pre-drilled hole, attach your line and you are ready to go.
 The new AeroSouth daggerboard is guaranteed to improve your speed in all conditions.
 Made with the same laminated sapele wood as pioneered for our revolutionary FS rudder blades, the Sabre beats the competition in many ways, and it looks great, too!
-Get yours now and be the envy of your Sunfish fleet.
+ORDER YOURS NOW AT THE AEROSOUTH STORE.

 Noted east coast Sunfish sailor Alex Dean tests the first AeroSouth Sabre daggerboard during a regatta hosted by the Blackbeard Sailing Club, New Bern, NC on 11/14/20.